2magpies/ga-seir-project-1/README.md

 ## Project 1: Surfer Trivia Game

-A game of who, what, where for surfer geeks!..
+A game of who, what, where for surfer geeks!
 May you rip long!

 ### Description